Sky+, DNLA, UPnP, the iPad app and the IP control protocol

 I can’t get the skyBrowse or skyBook services to work.
 I just get an HTML 500 error for these.

-11. John Williamson avatar
+11. John Williamson Avatar

 John Williamson